couchbase/kv_engine/docs/CodingStandards.rst

 This document is a fork of LLVM's `CodingStandards
 <http://llvm.org/docs/CodingStandards.html>`_, with additions /
 removals as appropriate for KV-Engine.
-This was choden as a staritng point (instead of creating our own from scratch) because the vast majority of LLVM's document is applicable to Couchbase:
+This was chosen as a starting point (instead of creating our own from scratch) because the vast majority of LLVM's document is applicable to Couchbase: